 2.4.
 Procedure

+Participants will first stand oriented towards a distant wall (> 2 m).
+With both eyes open, the participants will position their index finder approximately 20 cm in front of their eyes, aligning it with a prominent dark vertical stripe presented on the wall.
+Subsequently, participants will be guided through the Porta test, in which they will sequentially close one eye and then the other eye in order to determine which eye’s monocular view is most similar to the binocular view.
+The experimenter will categorise eye dominance as left, right, or mixed, based on the participant’s responses.

-Participants will first fill out the short-form Edinburgh Handedness Inventory (Veale, 2014), on a laptop, followed by the experimental tasks, completed in three blocks.
+Participants will then fill out the short-form Edinburgh Handedness Inventory (Veale, 2014), on a laptop, followed by the experimental tasks, completed in three blocks.
 The first block will be the horizontal split-field condition of the pupillometry task.
 The second block will be the greyscales task.
 The third block will be the vertical condition of the pupillometry task, which is not part of the core registered experiment but is of exploratory interest.
 Each experimental block will be preceded by a nine-point horizontal-vertical calibration and validation sequence (sequences exceeding 1° average error for either eye will not be accepted).
 Re-calibration will be performed if needed during the experimental blocks.
 The tasks are implemented in Experiment Builder Version 2.4.1 (SR Research Experiment Builder, 2020).

 Figure 2. (a) Example pupillometry trial sequence. (b) Example greyscales trial sequence.

 The split-field pupillometry trial sequence is illustrated in Figure 2a.
 Participants will be required to keep their head still in the headrest and to fixate on the cross at the centre of a grey screen.
 Once fixation is stable, the experimenter will initiate the trial, with continued presentation of the grey screen for a 1000 ms baseline period, followed by the split-field stimulus for 2000 ms. Participants will be required to maintain fixation without blinking until the split-field disappears.
 EyeLink samples will be processed online, and any trial in which a blink is detected or the gaze position deviates by more than 1.5° from the screen centre will be terminated with an on-screen feedback message (“BLINK” or “UNSTABLE FIXATION”) and shuffled back into the block.
 Each trial will be followed by a 3000 ms grey screen, with no fixation cross, during which the participant will be free to move their eyes and to blink.
-Each pupillometry block will have ten repetitions of each stimulus (bright-left and bright-right in the horizontal condition; bright-top and bright-bottom in the vertical condition), with invalid trials reshuffled.
+Each pupillometry block will have ten repetitions of each stimulus in a random order (bright-left and bright-right in the horizontal condition; bright-top and bright-bottom in the vertical condition), with invalid trials reshuffled.
 If the full set of 20 valid trials is not complete after 100 trials have been run, then the entire testing session will be terminated.

 The greyscales trial sequence is illustrated in Figure 2b.
 Participants will be required to keep their head still and to fixate on the cross at the centre of a white screen until the stimuli appear.
 Once fixation is stable, the experimenter will initiate the trial, with the greyscales stimuli presented on a white background for 500 ms. Each trial will be followed by a white screen with an onscreen question (“WHICH WAS LIGHTER?” or “WHICH WAS DARKER?”), and the participant will be required to press both the upper left and upper right buttons of the response box to indicate the upper gradient, or both the lower left and right buttons to indicate the lower gradient (double responding should minimise accidental response errors).
 The required discrimination (“WHICH WAS LIGHTER?” or “WHICH WAS DARKER?”) will be alternated between participants.